dyegomb/gitlabjob-executor/README.md

 # gitlabjob

-It's a workaround until conclusion of <https://gitlab.com/gitlab-org/gitlab/-/issues/17718>, you can create manual jobs that would be started by this program.
+It's a workaround until conclusion of <https://gitlab.com/gitlab-org/gitlab/-/issues/17718>, you can create manual jobs that will be started by this program.

 Its proposal is to execute manual jobs inside a Gitlab group or project, so you can queue a manual job that will be started in a proper time by this program.